-With the increase in terminal capacity at the APM terminal and at Craney Island, along with the increased rail connectivity from the Heartland Corridor, the Port of Virginia is poised to become the future U.S. East Coast hub.
+In addition, Norfolk Southern's Heartland Corridor rail project is expected to be complete in the 3rd quarter of 2010.
+This project will provide double-stack service between the ports in Virginia and Columbus, Ohio in one day and Virginia and Chicago, Illinois in two days.
+Upon completion, the Heartland Corridor will eliminate 230 miles from the original route.
+With the increase in terminal capacity from the APM terminal and the future Craney Island, along with the increased rail connectivity from the Heartland Corridor, The Port of Virginia is poised to become the future U.S. East Coast hub.

-Telecommunications: Virginia is one of the most connected states in the country with more than 18.5 million access lines, over 7.2 million wireless telephone subscribers and 3.7 million high-speed lines.
-Mobile services are provided to the Commonwealth's communities by ten mobile telephone facilities-based carriers.
+Telecommunications: Virginia is one of the most connected states in the country with approximately 18.6 million access lines, over 6.2 million wireless telephone subscribers and more than 3.5 million high-speed lines.
+Telecommunications services are provided to the Commonwealth's communities by more than 60 local exchange carriers with the choice of a variety of long-distance plans.
 More than 97 percent of households in the Commonwealth have telephone service.
 The largest exchange carrier in Virginia is Verizon.
 There are a multitude of competitive providers with large scale national and international backbone networks in operation in the Commonwealth, including Level (3) Communications, AT&T, Verizon Business, Sprint, COX Business Services and many regional network providers.